 Kim Wehle is a law professor and educator who demystifies the Constitution for curious people who want to engage in informed debate.
 Or, as some readers have commented, she translates complex legal concepts into plain English for those who want to know how the law actually works.

-Kim is also a full-time Professor of Law at the University of Baltimore School of Law, a former Assistant United States Attorney, a former Associate Independent Counsel in the Whitewater Investigation, where she worked with Judge Brett Kavanaugh and Deputy Attorney General Rod Rosenstein, a former law clerk to a Federal District Court judge in Washington, D.C., and a practicing lawyer for over 20 years.
+Kim is also a full-time Professor of Law at the University of Baltimore School of Law, a former Assistant United States Attorney, a former Associate Independent Counsel in the Whitewater Investigation, where she worked with Judge Brett Kavanaugh and Deputy Attorney General Rod Rosenstein, a former law clerk to a Federal District Court judge in Washington, D.C., and a practicing lawyer for over 25 years.
 She is an experienced appellate and civil litigator who maintains a private practice on a project basis.

 Kim received her J.D. cum laude from the University of Michigan Law School where she was an editor of the Michigan Law Review.
 Her undergraduate degree is from Cornell University, where she was Phi Beta Kappa and graduated magna cum laude in English.